Near Burgess in Dinwiddie County, Virginia — The American South (Mid-Atlantic)

 Erected by Civil War Preservation Trust.

 Location.
 37° 7.484′ N, 77° 29.812′ W. Marker is near Burgess, Virginia, in Dinwiddie County.
 Marker is on Dabney Mill Road (Virginia Route 613), on the right when traveling east.
-Touch for map.
-Located in the 50 acre Hatcher's Run Battlefield preservation tract.
+Located Touch for map.
 Marker is in this post office area: Burgess VA 22432, United States of America.
+Touch for directions.

 More about this marker.
 The bottom left of the marker features a photo of Gen. Gregg with the caption Union General David McMurtrie Gregg commanded the Army of the Potomac’s 2nd Division of Cavalry at Petersburg.
 Gregg resigned his commission on February 3, 1865, and his resignation was officially accepted on the 9th.

 The upper center of the marker has a photo of Gen. Heth, with the caption Confederate General Henry Heth began his war service as a colonel of the 45th Virginia before becoming a general in 1862.
 He fought at Chancellorsville and was responsible for opening the Battle of Gettysburg where he was wounded.
 At Petersburg his division served in General A.P.
 Hill’s Third Corps.